INSIDERS-COOP/pbiviz-docs/customviz/2-mass-filter.md

 If your data contain commas or leading/trailing spaces or even line breaks (!!), you can use double quotes (") around an expression to escape these characters.
 {: class="note"}

+## Migration 2.2.7.1 => 3.0.0.1
+The version 3 of the Mass Filter custom visual is a breaking change.

+The capabilities of the visual have changed and, for better naming consistency, the name of the bucket field has been modified.

+It results in the need to **reconfigure** the visual by **removing and dropping again the column/measure used in the bucket field**.

+Unfortunately, if you used the Mass Filter visual in one of your reports, it will automatically update from the App Source as soon as it will be available to you.

+The Power BI platform doesn't leave the choice of which version you'd like to use.
+Moreover, the version on the App Source prevails on an eventual version you might have in your organization, which also prevails on an eventual local file you'd like to use.

 ## FAQ

 ### Is there a limit to the number of keywords pasted in the search box?